XutaoG/EmployeeManagementProject/README.md

 Include interface to track employee information and salaries and sorting functions

 ## To run:
-Set up local SQL schema with 3 tables "admin" and "employees"
+Set up local SQL schema with 3 tables "admin" and "employees" (I don't know how to write SQL scripts, sorry)

 "admin" table columns:
 1. id (INT)